CookieMonsteriOS/airflow-data-pipelines/README.md

 A production-ready **workflow orchestration pipeline** built with **Apache Airflow**, designed for scalable, reliable, and automated task scheduling.
 This project leverages **PostgreSQL** as the metadata store, **S3** for cloud-based storage, and a **Docker Compose** setup for rapid deployment.

+## Setup Instructions
+For detailed setup and configuration steps, please refer to the README file in the air_flow folder.

 ---

 ## 🚀 Features